-The cost of SCYP will vary based on the number of projects, number of academic courses, and level of student activity in each course.
-The partner should expect to pay between \$100,000 and \$350,000 to the University of Oregon to coordinate a yearlong program including between 10-30 projects.
-We recognize that budgets are tight; SCYP is exploring ways to provide financial support to partners.
+SCYP partnerships are made possible in part due to support from U.S. Senators Ron Wyden and Jeff Merkley, as well as former Congressman Peter DeFazio, who secured federal funding for SCYP through Congressionally Directed Spending.
+The partner is expected to contribute additional funding to the University of Oregon to support coordination of the program.
+The cost of SCYP will vary based on the number of projects, academic courses, and level of student activity in each course.
 In the past, partners have funded SCYP through a collaboration with other groups, including school and park districts, private developers, philanthropic foundations, business partners, and chambers of commerce.